About Varda Bar-Kar

-Varda developed her directing voice creating short films, including the festival-winning Window starring Louis Gossett, Jr. The film screened at Cannes and aired across the United States on local affiliate stations in honor of Black History Month.
+Varda transitioned into directing after working as a Script Supervisor for maverick feature directors like Jim Jarmusch, Wayne Wang, and Carroll Ballard.
+She developed her directing voice by creating scripted short films, including the festival-winning Window starring Louis Gossett, Jr. The film screened at Cannes and aired across the United States on local affiliate stations in honor of Black History Month.

 Varda’s music documentary feature Big Voice (Amazon Prime, Pluto TV, Tubi) which she produced and directed received the “Best Premiere Documentary” award at the Heartland Film Festival, “Best Feature Documentary” at NewFilmmakers Los Angeles, and “Best Family Documentary” at the South Dakota Film Festival.
 Big Voice screened at the United States Capitol followed by a discussion advocating for Arts Education.
 Big Voice was picked up by Netflix and broadcast on PBS winning a Bronze Telly Award.
 Her documentary A Million Spokes premiered on the Documentary Channel).
 This challenging production spanning the state of Iowa required four unique self-self contained camera units each following a select group of Ragbrai cyclists riding across the Hawkeye State in the world’s largest, longest, oldest, bike tour.